Going to Extremes (American TV series)

 Going to Extremes is an American drama television series created by Joshua Brand, John Falsey and Frank South.
 The series stars Erika Alexander, June Chadwick, Roy Dotrice, Camilo Gallardo, Joanna Going, Daniel Jenkins, Charles Keating, Andrew Lauer, Carl Lumbly and Robert Duncan McNeill.
 The series aired on ABC from September 1, 1992, to January 27, 1993.

+Premise

+A British American medical doctor and inventor uses his fortune to set up a Caribbean Medical School Croft University School of Medicine on the island of St. Jantique.